ravelo-systematic-solutions/ravelo/README.md

 configuration where each service is meant to do different things.

-Now start the consuer service by running:
+Now start the consuer service by running the following on a new tab:

 ```jshelllanguage